Blog-Reference and Blog-Reference (Link) and Blog-Reference (Link)

 Noah Smith thinks that Orthodoxy has a communication problem: “But elected politicians looking for a bold policy program and asset managers looking for a bold investment thesis are frequently tempted by heterodox economic theories claiming to have simple, sweeping solutions.
 Two examples are Austrian economics and modern monetary theory.”
 And: “The boldness and confidence of these predictions — and the comparative lack of math — makes these theories much more attractive to politicians and investors compared to the turgid scribblings of professors.”

 No, communication is neither the problem of Orthodoxy nor of Heterodoxy.
 Scientific content is the problem.
 Both Orthodoxy and Heterodoxy is proto-scientific garbage.
 Both, orthodox and heterodox economists are scientifically incompetent.
-By consequence, Noah Smith’s conclusion misses the point: “In other words, both policy makers and politicians should be reluctant to embrace the sweeping claims of unconventional theorists.
-Instead, a cautious approach, relying on judgment, data and an eclectic mix of theories, seems best.”
+As a consequence, Noah Smith’s conclusion misses the point: “In other words, both policy makers and politicians should be reluctant to embrace the sweeping claims of unconventional theorists.
+Instead, a cautious approach, relying on judgment, data, and an eclectic mix of theories, seems best.”

 To this day, the axiomatic foundations of economics are provably false.
 This holds for Walrasianism, Keynesianism, Marxianism, Austrianism, and also for MMT.#4 MMT has the methodological advantage that it is based on a clearly defined sectoral balances equation.
 This enables the straightforward application of the scientific method.
 Accordingly, the question is which of the two foundational macroeconomic equations is true, i.e. materially and formally consistent: